Optimized water

 Wastewater from the Polytechnic campus flows to the Greenfield Water Reclamation Plant, which is jointly owned by the cities of Mesa and Gilbert, along with the town of Queen Creek.
 Treated water from this plant is sent to the Gila River Indian Community in exchange for Central Arizona Project supplies.

 Lake Havasu campus wastewater is treated at the Mulberry Wastewater Treatment Plant or the Island Wastewater Treatment Plant, depending on local conditions.
-Treated wastewater is recycled for non-potable uses in Lake Havasu City, such as landscape irrigation.
+Treated wastewater, such as landscape irrigation, is recycled for non-potable uses in Lake Havasu City.

 ASU is also actively designing new buildings with water-efficient fixtures and equipment, retrofitting existing buildings with water-efficient fixtures, analyzing campus water infrastructure for savings opportunities, implementing low-impact development practices and implementing new landscape irrigation controls for improved efficiencies.